HariSekhon/Knowledge-Base/travel.md

 They also do wooden boats filled with a selection of sushi.
 Has Wifi.

-[Boutique Burger](https://maps.app.goo.gl/k1D2MvJyEvzLWZcf6) - possibly the best fries I'ev ever had anywhere, crispy deep fried on the outside and light and fluffy on the inside.
+[Boutique Burger](https://maps.app.goo.gl/k1D2MvJyEvzLWZcf6) - possibly the best fries I've ever had anywhere, crispy deep fried on the outside and light and fluffy on the inside.
 The popular Texas pulled beef burger was great, the greek salad was a good size with very good ingredients but an average dressing.